dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 ### Overview

 # Challenges

+### storing aggregate data for simple line graphs

+(the vertex transform may be better of as a separate blog post)

+- used a circular buffer to retain a history of the scalar aggregate values for the line plot
+  - this results in minimal writes and efficient performance
+- i wanted a rolling graph which would update on the fly, where the user could intuitively understand the values by the color of the line without any need for axes
+  - i wanted to render axes and would have used D3, but i couldn't place it anywhere at the top of the page without having the user scroll up and down, which defeats the purpose of instantly/intuitively tracking values from the simulation
+  - so bc of UI constraints, i rolled my own solution. i could have also used D3 to render to an offscreen canvas and then pasted the canvas texture transparently on top of the simulation
+    - however, since it's already maxing out my GPU, I didn't want expensive copy/write operations.
+    - if I roll my own, i can minimize the performance impact of adding simple line graphs
+      - in this way, a minimal amount of pixels are rasterized (just the line and no copy operations and no 2D texture fetch)

+### using WebGL transform feedback to translate vertices for the line plot

+- in order for the line to be drawn with width, it has to be expanded into points, triangles, triangle strips or quads
+- needed to interleave the vertex data from one buffer to another so that it would be intuitive & quick to insert new data points into the circular buffers
+  - in this case, avoiding the vertex transform is pretty simple, but i wanted to learn to use it
+  - i needed to transform a vec2 into two vec2's per data point
+- from here i would have a triangle strip to render as a line
+- pretty simple but it required a lot of code

 ### Aggregate Calculation of Particle Attributes with Mipmaps
   - refer to paper that demonstrates algorithm for flock behavior